SkyCascade/SkyLearn/README.md

 # SkyLearn: Open source learning management system

-Feature-rich learning management system using django web framework.
-You may want to build a learning management system(AKA school management system) for a school organization or just for the sake of learning the tech stack and building your portfolio, either way, this project would be a good kickstart for you.
+Learning management system using Django web framework.
+You might want to develop a learning management system (also known as a school/college management system) for a school/college organization, or simply for the purpose of learning the tech stack and enhancing your portfolio.
+In either case, this project would be a great way to get started.
+The aim is to create the world's most lightweight yet feature-rich learning management system.
+However, this is not possible without your support, so please give it a star ⭐️.

 Let's enhance the project by contributing! 👩‍💻👩‍💻